 Light, temperature, humidity, carbon dioxide, ventilation, water and soil compose the atmosphere within a greenhouse and are interrelated.
 For example, as the temperature rises, the relative humidity drops.
 Likewise, under the best lighting conditions, low levels of carbon dioxide will restrict the rate of photosynthesis, limiting plant growth.
 You must be aware of such interactions and be prepared for some give-and-take in the environmental management of your indoor garden.

 LIGHT.
 All plants require light for photosynthesis, and this essential gardening ingredient can be analyzed in two ways: by quantity and by quality.
-Quantity is scientifically measured in footcandles (FC).
-One footcandle is a unit of illumination equal to the direct illum nation on a surface one foot from a standardized source called an international candle.
+Quantity is scientifically measured in foot-candles (FC).
+One foot-candle is a unit of illumination equal to the direct illumination on a surface one foot from a standardized source called an international candle.
 You can, however, obtain a "thumbnail" measure of the amount of light striking a surface in your greenhouse by using a light meter in a 35mm camera.

 The quality of light is defined descriptively—bright or direct, diffuse, partial, or shady.
-Within the greenhouse, diferent locations afford varying light levels (see Fig. 1).
+Within the greenhouse, different locations afford varying light levels.
 The greenhouse's southern section receives plenty of direct sunlight, whereas areas along a northern wall may be shaded.
 Light beams passing through a translucent glazing (such as fiberglass) scatter, resulting in diffused light without shadows.
 In front of the greenhouse, deciduous or evergreen trees may obstruct incoming light, creating the same effect.
 This arrangement is helpful during warm summer months.
 Partial light occurs when a plant receives only part of a day's sunlight.